xdranel/Menu-Ordering/scripts/SCRIPTS.md

 # Replace YOUR_WEBHOOK_SECRET_HERE with a secure random string
 # Generate one with: openssl rand -hex 32
+# Also update the paths to match your APP_DIR from config.sh
 ```

 ### Step 3: Create Webhook Service